Well-Posedness and Efficient Algorithms for Inverse Optimal Transport with Bregman Regularization: Experiments

 Moreover, for the $C$-block update, while \Cref{alg:IBCD} generally describes a projected gradient descent step, our practical implementation for the experiments employs a projected Newton step.
 Specifically, the Newton direction is computed as $d_C = - (\nabla^2_{CC} E_\lambda)^{-1} \nabla_C E_\lambda$, which simplifies to element-wise division due to the diagonal structure of the Hessian.
 The $C$-block is then updated via $C \leftarrow \text{Proj}_{\mathcal{C}}\big(C_\text{old} + \alpha_C d_C\big)$, where $\alpha_C$ is determined using a line search.
 Empirically, the Newton-based update for $C$ has been observed to yield faster convergence and better or comparable solution quality for these regularizers.
 The detailed iterative scheme employed in this section is provided in \Cref{alg:practical_bcd}.

+\begin{rmk}[Computational Complexity] The per-iteration computational complexity of Algorithm \ref{alg:practical_bcd} is dominated by the matrix operations required to compute the gradients and Hessians for the $u, v$, and $C$ subproblems.
+Specifically, evaluating the terms involving the Bregman generator $\psi$ (e.g., $\psi'((u \oplus v - C)/\gamma)$) requires element-wise operations on $n \times n$ matrices, leading to a complexity of $\mathcal{O}(n^2)$.
+When choosing $\mathcal{C} = S_h$, the projection step $\operatorname{Proj}_{\mathcal{C}}$ involves element-wise thresholding and symmetrization, which also costs $\mathcal{O}(n^2)$.
+Crucially, thanks to the choice of quadratic regularizers $R_1, R_2, R_3$, the subproblems admit a diagonal Hessian structure.
+This allows the Newton directions $d_u, d_v, d_C$ to be computed via simple element-wise division, avoiding the computationally expensive solution of linear systems (which would typically scale as $\mathcal{O}(n^3)$ or higher).
+Consequently, the overall per-iteration complexity of our algorithm is $\mathcal{O}(n^2)$, scaling comparably to the standard Sinkhorn algorithm used for forward optimal transport. \end{rmk}

 Specific parameters for each experiment are detailed within their respective subsections.
 For \Cref{alg:practical_bcd}, convergence was typically assessed based on the value of the relative KKT residuals falling below a threshold of $10^{-6}$, with a maximum iteration limit of 100.
+More precisely, let $(u^{(k)}, v^{(k)}, C^{(k)})$ be the iterates at the $k$-th iteration.
+The absolute KKT residual $\mathcal{R}_k$ is defined to measure the violation of the first-order optimality conditions for the problem in \ref{eqn:breg_iot_equiv_reg}, which is computed as:

+The relative KKT residual is thus evaluated by $\mathcal{R}_k / \mathcal{R}_0$.
 For the choice of regularizer $\phi$, We mainly focus on the following choice of $\phi$ in \Cref{tab:bregman_derivative}.

 All experiments, unless otherwise specified, were conducted in MATLAB R2022a on a laptop equipped with an 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz CPU.
 The real-world marriage matching experiment was implemented in Python 3.13.2.